kyma-project/test-infra/prow-configurations/prow-secrets-management.md

 ## Overview

-This document explains secrets management for Prow.
 Some jobs require using sensitive data.
 You need to encrypt data using KMS and store them in GCS.
-The following instructions assume that you are logged-in to the Google Cloud project with administrative rights.
+This document shows the commands necessary to create a service account and store its encrypted key in GCS bucket.
+The following instructions assume that you are logged in to the Google Cloud project with administrative rights.

 ## Prerequisities